Vallavanukku Vallavan: Plot

 Ramesh is an engineer who is hunting for a job and, with the help of his friend Babu, goes to see a wealthy businessman named Laxman for a new project of his.
 After a song and a comic encounter with Laxman's daughter Geeta, he falls in love with her.
 He also achieves very good success in convincing Geeta's father into starting the project.
 During a site visit for the project, his suitcase gets swapped with a similar suitcase of a co-passenger named Mala, which is full of money.
 For this reason, Ramesh is detained in a police lock-up.
-Also, Mala is revealed to be part of a criminal gang.
-When the gang leader, Jumboo, is not able to kill Mala (because he needs a particular diary from her), he instead arranges a dangerous rowdy named Bijua Pakiri to kill Ramesh within the lock-up.
+Mala is revealed to be part of a criminal gang.
+When the gang leader, Jumboo, is not able to kill Mala (because he needs a particular diary from her), he instead arranges a dangerous rowdy named Pichua Pakiri to kill Ramesh within the lock-up.

-However, instead of killing Ramesh, Bijua decides to hold Ramesh captive.
+However, instead of killing Ramesh, Pichua decides to hold Ramesh captive.
 Together they escape the lock-up that very night to prove Ramesh's innocence.
-Bijua also angers the criminal gang of Mala, when he asks for a greater sum in return for killing Ramesh.
+Pichua also angers the criminal gang of Mala, when he asks for a greater sum in return for killing Ramesh.
 When a mysterious man makes phone calls and tries to save Ramesh from captivity, Ramesh escapes by himself out into the city.
-The mysterious man also attacks Bijua before running away.
-The criminal gang try to kill Bijua, but he escapes after a fight.
+The mysterious man also attacks Pichua before running away.
+The criminal gang try to kill Pichua, but he escapes after a fight.
 Geeta meets him and helps him by giving him a hanky and some milk from her flask.

-Ramesh, being chased by the police, Bijua Pakiri and the criminal gang, attempts to fake his death.
-Geeta, believing his death to be real, comes to the waterfall, where he supposedly committed suicide and learns that he is not really dead.
+Ramesh, being chased by the police, Pichua Pakiri and the criminal gang, attempts to fake his death.
+Geeta, believing his death to be real, comes to the waterfall, where he has supposedly committed suicide and learns that he is not really dead.
 They both go to one of the villas owned by Geeta's father, and make a secret stay there.
-Bijua confronts them and threatens to kill Ramesh, but is tamed by the very pleading words of Geeta.
+Pichua confronts them and threatens to kill Ramesh, but is tamed by the very pleading words of Geeta.
 He instead promises to help Ramesh out of the situation.
-Both Bijua and Ramesh don disguises to roam about in public, to search for Mala and with her prove his innocence.
+Both Pichua and Ramesh don disguises to roam in search of Mala and with her prove his innocence.
 But, they are chased by police and are led to a comic encounter where they sing a song for a dance by Savitri.
 Later, Mala and Babu drive a car together and develop romantic feelings for one another.
-When Ramesh and Bijua get to know this, they try to use their relationship to get the truth out of Mala.
+When Ramesh and Pichua get to know this, they try to use their relationship to get the truth out of Mala.
 But their plan backfires.